Oral health and hearing loss

-Healthy teeth make for a pretty smile, but did you know a healthy mouth also protects your hearing?
+Healthy teeth make for an attractive smile, but did you know a healthy mouth may also protect your hearing?
 While it might be difficult to understand how good oral health can prevent hearing loss, think of it this way: harmful bacteria that develops in your mouth as a result of bad oral health can enter your bloodstream and cause inflammation and narrowing of arteries and blood vessels – including those essential for hearing health in your ears and brain.

-Here’s a quick look at how your hearing works.
-Your outer ear, also known as the pinna or auricle, collects sound and funnels it down the ear canal to the ear drum and then into the inner ear, where the sensory organ for hearing and balance are located.
+Your outer ear, also known as the pinna or auricle, collects sound and funnels it down the ear canal to the eardrum and then into the inner ear, where the sensory organs for hearing (cochlea) and balance are located.
 Once there, it stimulates a set of hair cells (stereocilia) which translates sound into electrical impulses and transmits them to the brain for interpretation via the auditory nerve.

-These hair cells can be damaged by a variety of factors including poor circulation to the small blood vessels in the inner ear.
+These hair cells can be damaged by a variety of factors including excessive noise exposure, medications that cause hearing loss and poor circulation to the small blood vessels in the inner ear.
 Once they are damaged, they cannot be regenerated, and you develop hearing loss.
-While this occurs naturally as we age there are other factors, such as poor dental health, that can speed the process along.
+While this occurs naturally as we age, factors such as poor oral and dental health can speed the process along.

 The connection between oral health and hearing loss

 Good hearing health relies on a rich supply of blood to the cochlea.
 Because circulation of blood is so important, good heart health is connected to good hearing.
 According to a publication from Harvard Medical School, a direct link between heart disease and oral health has been hard to establish, but researchers do acknowledge that poor oral health could lead to poor circulation.
 Dental infections and periodontal disease can lead to heart disease, heart attack and stroke.
 Bacteria from the mouth can result in overall body inflammation which can impede blood flow and form clots.